ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/lexical_variants.rst

 verbs have inflected forms for the past tense and/or past participle that violate the rules.

-ClarityNLP includes a pluralizer and a verb inflector that attempts to compute the plurals and inflected forms of English words.
+ClarityNLP includes a pluralizer and a verb inflector that attempt to compute the plurals and inflected forms of English words.
 The verb inflector ignores archaic forms and focuses primarily on contemporary American English.